wichmannpas/tcpDbusClient/README.md

 Installation
 ------------

 This source code tree contains a precompiled apk file to install the Android app.
-But, until now, it is not yet possible to change the remote ip and port in the Android app: in the current version these data is hard coded.
-So you will need to download the source code, change the values in *src/com/wichmannpas/tcpDbusClient/MainActivity.java*.
-These are the only occurences that you will need to change.

-Maybe I will implement the ability to modify these values in the app in the future.
+You can install that on your phone, if you do not want to build the app by yourself.
+The app contains a preferences screen where you can manage the ip/domain and port of your tcp server.

 What it sends
 -------------

-The app can send three strings through the tcp connection: *playPause*, *previous* and *next*.
-My script [tcpDbusServer](http://github.com/wichmannpas/tcpDbusServer) can handle these three commands.
+This app sends tcp strings to the host.
+They have the syntax *action:::target:::*, where *action* is the dbus action to send and *target* the dbus target application.

 License
 -------